ajrajkumar/github-dat307/DAT307/knowledge-base/runbooks/rds_iops_remediation_steps.md

 3. Get the provisioned iops of the RDS instance.

-4. Check if the maximum IOPS utilization from the IOPS metrics is 80% of the provisioned IOPS then increase it by 20%, if it is less than 80%  increase it by 10%.
+4. Check if the maximum IOPS utilization from the IOPS metrics is 80% of the provisioned IOPS then increase it by 20%.